How to Create an ePub in Adobe Digital Publishing Suite

 JANUARY 2, 2011

 After years of BlackBerry dominance in the pockets and purses of enterprise personnel, iOS (Apple) and Android -based mobile phones and tablet devices will supplant RIM-supplied smartphones as the primary desired (and likely used) smart devices for mobile learning – at least in North America.
-Sure, companies may still provided workers with an old BlackBerry (on a 2-year contract), but increasingly more people will opt to use their own iPhones/iPads or Android handsets or tablets once their devices can be secured and supported within their organizations.
-3. Buyer, beware!
-9.
+Meanwhile, next generation iPads and Android 3.x

 mLearning-World.com: Forget the laptop?
 Use your iPod/iTouch/iPhone to view slideshows on TVs.